How To Deal With High Maintenance Friends: Tips And Tricks

 Dealing with high-maintenance people can be a daunting and overwhelming task.
 However, sometimes the best course of action is to end these unhealthy friendships altogether.

-It’s important to approach the situation with empathy and understanding, but also recognize that you deserve healthy relationships in your life.
-If you find yourself constantly feeling drained or weighed down by the underlying abandonment issues or constant need for attention from this person, it may be time to let go.
+It’s important to approach the situation with empathy and understanding and recognize that you deserve healthy relationships.
+If you feel constantly drained or weighed down by the underlying abandonment issues or constant need for attention from this person, it may be time to let go.

 Practice decompressing after interactions with them and remind yourself that it’s not your responsibility to fix their problems or carry the burden of their emotional needs.
 Ending high-maintenance friendships can feel difficult, but ultimately it allows space for healthier connections and a more balanced life.